MicrosoftDocs/windows-itpro-docs/browsers/internet-explorer/ie11-deploy-guide/configure-settings-enterprise-mode-portal.md

 description: Details about how the Administrator can use the Settings page to set up Groups and roles, the Enterprise Mode Site List Portal environment, and the freeze dates for production changes.
 author: eross-msft
 ms.prod: ie11
-title: Use the Settings page to set up the Enterprise Mode Site List Portal (Internet Explorer 11 for IT Pros) ms.sitesec: library
+title: Use the Settings page to finish setting up the Enterprise Mode Site List Portal (Internet Explorer 11 for IT Pros) ms.sitesec: library
 ---

-# Use the Settings page to set up the Enterprise Mode Site List Portal
+# Use the Settings page to finish setting up the Enterprise Mode Site List Portal

 **Applies to:**